From sugar beet to sugar crystals

 The sugar is extracted from the beet by placing the cossettes in hot water at 70 degrees C. This produces a raw juice, which is purified and then concentrated into a thick juice or syrup containing about 70 percent sugar.
 When the syrup is boiled, white sugar crystals are formed.
 The syrup is centrifuged until only the crystals themselves are left - a pure and naturally white sugar.
 The process of extracting sugar from sugar beet takes about 12 hours, and each sugar beet yields about 30 sugar cubes.

-Learn more about the different stages of sugar production in the film below.
+Learn more about the different stages of sugar production in the film From beet to sugar.